boostorg/hof/doc/src/example_overloading.md

         }
     }

 However, that isn't possible before C++17.
-With the Fit library one can simply write
+With Boost.HigherOrderFunctions one can simply write
 this:

     template<typename T>